-The Alder ARC building was opened in October 2018 and houses the Year 7 and 8 students who attend the ARC.
+The Alder ARC building was opened in October 2018.

 This setting was created to enhance the learning and developmental needs of students with autism and features:

-ARC students will be assessed to keep in line with mainstream, although Access Arrangements will allow for students who struggle to perform or become anxious in examination conditions (separate room, rest breaks, scribe, laptop, extra time etc.).
+Students are assessed in a similar way to mainstream and access arrangements allow for students who struggle to perform or become anxious in examination conditions (separate room, rest breaks, scribe, laptop, extra time).

-Reporting occurs at three points during the school year and all parents will receive data regarding their child’s behaviour, attitude to learning and attainment.
+Reporting occurs at three points during the school year and all parents will receive data regarding their child’s Behaviour, Attitude to learning, Independence and Progress.

-At least once a year each student will have their EHCP Annual Review where the ARC Lead, SENCO, parents, child and any other relevant party will meet to review outcomes and to set targets to ensure that needs are being met.
+At least once a year, each student has their EHCP Annual Review where the ARC lead teacher, SENCO, parents, child and any other relevant party meet to review outcomes and to set targets to ensure that needs are being met.